browserstate/ajaxify/README.md

 	1. Fade the new content in

 	1. Update the NProgress bar that the content has been loaded

+	1. If DISQUS was detected, load in the DISQUS comments for the new page URL

 	1. Scroll to the new current content so the user is directed to the right place - rather than them ending up looking at the footer or something instead of your page's content due to the height shift with the content change